Ayndrs/CSCE435_Project_2024/Report.md

 #### Radix Sort:

 ### 2c.
 Evaluation plan - what and how will you measure and compare
+- Input sizes will all be powers of 2 (necessary for Bitonic Sort)
-- Input sizes, Input types
+- Input types will all be int
 - Strong scaling (same problem size, increase number of processors/nodes)
 - Weak scaling (increase problem size, increase number of processors)